 Mutual funds are one of the most dynamic segments within the ESG investing space.
-The number of ESG mutual funds in the United States grew from 333 to 456, and their collective assets increased from $641 billion to $1.93 trillion, an over 200 percent increase.
+The number of ESG mutual funds in the United States has grown from 333 to 456 in the past few years alone; their collective assets increasing from $641 billion to $1.93 trillion.
 Find member sustainable and responsible mutual funds in our Mutual Fund Performance Chart.
-Alternative investments also had strong growth over the last two years.
-Alternative investment funds include social venture capital, double or triple bottom line private equity, hedge funds and property funds.
+Alternative investments have also had strong growth over the last two years.
+These funds include social venture capital, double or triple bottom line private equity, hedge funds and property funds.
 The US SIF Foundation identified an estimated $224 billion in capital under the management of 336 alternative investment funds at the start of 2014, up dramatically from the $37.8 billion it identified in 177 funds in 2010.
-Alternative investment ESG assets increased by 70 percent over the past two years.
+Additionally, alternative investment ESG assets have increased by 70 percent over the past two years.

 How do SRI funds perform?